DatLycan/docker-allthemods9sky/README.md

 This container is built to run on an [Unraid](https://unraid.net) server, outside of that your milliage will vary.

-The docker on first run will download the same version as tagged of `All the Mods 9-0.2.60` and install it.
+The docker on first run will download the same version as tagged of `Atm9 Sky 1.0.0` and install it.
 This can take a while as the Forge installer can take a bit to complete.
 You can watch the logs and it will eventually finish.

 After the first run it will simply start the server.